 First, though, you should understand what it takes for a car to be given a salvage title in Nebraska and what you’ll need to do to get your salvage car roadworthy.
 What does salvage title mean?

 What Is a Salvage Car in Nebraska?

-First of all, any late-model car that has been damaged (or destroyed) to the point that repairs will cost more than 75% of its fair market value will be considered a salvage car.
+First of all, any late-model car that has been damaged and repairs will cost more than 75% of its fair market value is a salvage car.
 These cars are usually totaled by insurance companies, but sometimes an owner will apply for a salvage title on their own car before selling it for parts or scrap, or before using its components to repair another vehicle.

 If you’re buying a salvage car at auction from a reliable seller, you will almost definitely be looking at one of the former examples of an insurance company totaling a car, taking possession of it, and then selling it at a heavily discounted price for parts or scrap.

 If you can find a way to do all of the necessary repairs to get the car re-titled as “previously salvaged” instead of “salvage” without spending as much as you would on a new or used car of the same quality, you’ll be getting a great deal.
 So, let’s look at what you need to do to get your salvage car legally back on the road in Nebraska.

 First of all, as you go through the process of making all of the necessary repairs for your salvage car, you’ll need to document them.
 Be sure to take before and after pictures, and keep all receipts, bills of sale, and/or other proofs of ownership of any and all parts you use for the repair.